- Auto-Joining Tables

 This section explains how the lookup relationship is defined from tables.

 Let's assumed that we have a Store Sales Workspace with the tables as described in the above section.
-Let's start defining lookup between Sales and Sales Person tables through the common column Sales Person ID.
+Let's start defining lookup between Sales and Sales Person tables through the common column Product - Product ID.

-- Open Sales table and click Edit Design button.
+- Open the Sales Person table and click the Edit Design button.